agormp/phylotreelib/docs/api.md

 Logarithmic bucketing gives approximately constant **relative** resolution across scales.

-That is often a good fit for branch lengths and node depths, which may span multiple orders of magnitude.
+That is often a good fit for branch lengths and node heights, which may span multiple orders of magnitude.

 ### 10.4 Mergeability